 To learn more about the harm of sugary drinks visit us on Youtube – Channel KTC

-Safe Routes to School – Cities of San Fernando and Compton
+Safe Routes to School – City of San Fernando

-PHAdvocates is assisting San Fernando and Compton, CA to develop citywide Safe Routes to School plans.
+PHAdvocates is assisting San Fernando, CA to develop citywide Safe Routes to School plans.
 We lead the community outreach effort on these projects using techniques learned during our decade of community work in Baldwin Park, CA.

 Specially, we are bringing residents, school officials, and community stakeholders to the planning table to assure that the Safe Routes to School Plans are crafted with community input.
 We place significant emphasis on bring groups to the table that have traditionally been excluded from the planning process.